 Do not put your future at risk by attempting to navigate Utah’s justice system on your own.
 You need legal help from an experienced DUI defense attorney who understands the charges against you – and the defense strategies that can be used to protect you.
-With more than 16 years of experience fighting felony and misdemeanor DUI charges, Utah defense lawyer Darwin Overson can guide you through the court system while protecting your constitutional rights and fighting for reduced penalties or even the dismissal of your case.
+With more than 16 years of experience fighting felony and misdemeanor DUI charges, Salt Lake City DUI lawyer Darwin Overson can guide you through the court system while protecting your constitutional rights and fighting for reduced penalties or even the dismissal of your case.
 Contact us online right away to set up a free legal consultation, or call Overson Law, PLLC at (801) 758-2287.

 What Happens if I Get Arrested While Visiting Another State?

 If you are arrested for drunk driving in Utah, it is Utah’s courts – and penalties – you will face.
 This is due to a legal issue called “jurisdiction,” which, put simply, means that only certain courts have the right to try certain crimes.
 For example, Utah’s Justice Courts do not have jurisdiction over felonies, which means they cannot try felony cases.
 Instead, jurisdiction dictates that felonies be tried in Utah’s District Courts.